chanstev/chanstev.github.io/_posts/2025-12-05-stay-human.md

 title: "Stay Human"
 date: 2025-12-05
 categories:
-  - personal
+  - Culture
+tags:
   - asians-in-tech
-tags:
-  - thoughts
+  - ai-ethics
-  - AI
+  - community
-  - culture
+  - identity
 ---

 AI cannot replace us, as humans, in connecting with each other.
 That's the true value of being human.
 The holy grail, in my opinion.